singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

    * - aliases
      - Named entrypoints for container (dict) as described above
      - false
-   * - aliase_files
+   * - overrides
-     - Key value pairs for container tags, and relative paths to alias files
+     - Key value pairs to override container.yaml defaults.
      - false
    * - url
      - Documentation or other url for the container uri